leonardovsilva/azure-service-bus-python-cli/README.md

 ```
 **message - Options**

+-s or --session: Session name to be used <br>
--s or --session: When queue session is used
+-ds or --default_session': When a queue session is used, the session name by default is called SESSION_ID

 <h1><a href="#root-options">Root options</a></h1>